Bad Girl (Avril Lavigne song): Background

 When she was 18 years old, Avril Lavigne met American singer Marilyn Manson at one of his concerts, and eventually they became friends.
 Lavigne has cited "This Is the New Shit" (2004), a song by Manson's band, as an influence on her music.
 On July 7, 2012, it was reported that Lavigne was dating Manson, with the latter denying the rumor, joking that he would never date a Canadian.
 He continued, "I know her.
 I accidentally shaved her head," adding that he was unsure how the rumor originated.
 Lavigne commented that, "I had wanted to shave the side of my head for quite some time, [...] and so it was kind of like shaving it.
 And then one night, it was on my adventure to France.
 During my adventure when I was living there, we were hanging out backstage and we were with his band having a few drinks and I was like, 'Let's shave my head.
 I'm ready; let's do this!'.
 He's like that, though.
 He has fun.
 He wears his make-up; his wardrobe is very visual.
 I like his style."

 In an interview with Billboard, Lavigne described "Bad Girl" as one of the "darker and heavier" rock songs on her self-titled album.
 Lavigne also revealed that recruiting Manson for the track "was last minute."
 Lavigne was listening to the track with David Hodges when she decided that Manson would be perfect for it.
 She texted him at four o'clock in the morning asking him to lend his vocals to the song.
 Lavigne commented "It was meant to be.
 Things are never that easy when you're trying to get together with someone.
 He could have been anywhere in the world."
-Upon his arrival at the Henson Recording Studio in Los Angeles about a half hour later, Manson played Lavigne some of his new songs.
+Upon his arrival at the Henson Recording Studios in Los Angeles about a half hour later, Manson played Lavigne some of his new songs.
 Then Lavigne played Manson some of her new songs, including "Give You What You Like" (2013), which he loved, and "Bad Girl".
 The moment Manson heard "Bad Girl", he knew what he wanted to add to the track.
 The singer was honored to be able to work with Manson and was pleased with his vocal performance on the track; she told MTV News that "Bad Girl" is one of her favorite songs on the Avril Lavigne album.